MOST FREQUENTLY ASKED QUESTIONS

 khao hom nil is Thai and stands for 'fragrant black rice'.

-According to the classification, most Asian rice is domesticated and belongs to the genus ORIZA and species SATIVA.
+Most Asian rice is domesticated and belongs to the genus ORIZA and species SATIVA.
 Therefore, ORYZA SATIVA stands for Asian domesticated rice.

-You could say, in general, that South Asian rice is long grain (subspecies INDICA).
+Next, for most cases, South Asian rice is long grain (subspecies INDICA).
 Length of grains is about 4 times as long as its width.
 Well known examples are Indian Basmati and Thai Jasmine rice.

 This brings us to the difference with Chinese black rice.
 These varieties are grown in Central Asia and the subspecies is called JAPONICA, a group of short-mid grain cultivars.
 So compared to Thai black rice, their appearance is shorter and rounder.